Statement on Harassment

 The Department of Anthropology recognizes that harassment (of any kind) undermines the professional and educational success, as well as the mental and physical health, of our departmental community.

-The department adopted a Statement on Values, Conduct, and Conflict Resolution in 2012, which is available here.
+The department adopted a Statement on Values, Conduct, and Conflict Resolution in 2012.
 We reaffirm that all students, staff, and faculty have a right to a safe and respectful professional environment.
 We are committed to a culture of civility, respect, and accountability.
 We are committed to supporting all individuals who have experienced harassment or bullying, and/or been impacted by unethical behavior.

 Individuals who feel that they have been harassed, bullied, or otherwise victimized are encouraged to report this behavior.
 An individual may choose to disclose the information to faculty members within the department, such as: